Tim Duncan: Leader of the Spurs (2003–2007)

 During the 2005–06 season, Duncan suffered from plantar fasciitis for most of the season, which was at least partly responsible for his sinking output (18.6 points, 11.0 rebounds, 3.2 assists and 2.0 blocks per game), and also for his failure to make the All-NBA First Team after eight consecutive appearances.
 The big man came back strong in the 2006 NBA playoffs against the Dallas Mavericks, where he outscored rival power forward Dirk Nowitzki 32.2 to 27.1 points, with neither Nowitzki nor Mavericks center Erick Dampier able to stop Duncan with their man-to-man defense.
 But after splitting the first six games, Duncan became the tragic hero of his team in Game 7.
 Despite scoring 39 points in regulation time and fouling out both Dampier and Keith Van Horn, Duncan only made one of seven field goal attempts in overtime against Mavericks reserve center DeSagana Diop, and the Spurs lost Game 7.

 The following season, however, was another championship year for Duncan and the Spurs.
 Duncan averaged 20.0 points, 10.6 rebounds, 3.4 assists and 2.4 blocks per game in the regular season, and was selected as a Western Conference starter for the 2007 NBA All-Star Game, his ninth appearance in the event.
-In the playoffs, he led the Spurs to a 4–1 series win over the Denver Nuggets in the opening round of the 2007 NBA Playoffs, a 4–2 win over the Phoenix Suns in the second round, and a 4–1 win against the Utah Jazz in the Western Conference Finals, setting up a meeting with the Cleveland Cavaliers in the Finals.
+In the 2007 NBA Playoffs, he led the Spurs to a 4–1 series win over the Denver Nuggets in the opening round, a 4–2 win over the Phoenix Suns in the second round, and a 4–1 win against the Utah Jazz in the Western Conference Finals, setting up a meeting with the Cleveland Cavaliers in the Finals.
 There, the Spurs swept the Cavaliers 4–0, earning Duncan his and San Antonio's fourth ever championship.
 Duncan proclaimed that that championship was "the best" of his four championships; however, he also acknowledged he played "sub-par" and thus received only one vote for NBA Finals MVP from a panel of ten.
 His colleagues were more appreciative of Duncan; among others, ex-teammate David Robinson referred to the Spurs titles as the "Tim Duncan era", and lauded his leadership.
 Coach Popovich also praised Duncan: "Tim is the common denominator.
 He's [had] a different cast around him [in] '99, '03 and '05.
 He's welcomed them all. ...
 But he is that easy to play with, and his skills are so fundamentally sound that other people can fit in."
 Then-NBA commissioner David Stern added: "[Duncan] is a player for the ages.
 I'm a tennis fan, and Pete Sampras is one of the greats.
 OK, he wasn't Andre Agassi or John McEnroe.
 He just happens to be one of the greatest players of all time.
 You take great players as you find them."